Ancient Wars: Sparta: Resources and workers

 Whether playing in single-player or multiplayer mode, each game begins roughly the same way; the player is positioned at a set location on the map, usually with a prebuilt base building, and often with a certain number of soldiers and/or workers.
 The game features three types of resource; gold, wood and food.
 Gold and wood are required to construct buildings, research new weaponry and technologies, equip warriors with weapons and shields, and build war machines such as catapults, siege towers, and chariots.
 Food is required to sustain the army and workforce.
 If food reserves drop to zero, the number of health points of all combat units begins to dwindle, eventually dropping to 10% of the maximum amount.
 The player can acquire gold by building goldmines, wood by clearing forests, and food by constructing buildings such as farms or sending workers out to hunt.

 Workers (slaves for the Egyptians and Persians, Helots for the Spartans) are required to construct buildings and gather wood.
-They also occupy and perform the requisite task of each building, whether the building is a resource building such as a goldmine or farm, a research building such as a drafting room or House of Knowledge, or a manufacture building such as an armoury or forge.
-Workers can be directly controlled by the player, and can be ordered to repair buildings, collect enemy weapons, hunt game, build ships and war machines, and, if necessary, fight.
-Each individual worker must be recruited manually in the player's base building.
+They also occupy and perform the requisite task of each building, whether the building is a resource building such as a goldmine or farm, a research building such as a drafting room or House of Knowledge, or a manufacturing building such as an armoury or forge.
+Workers can be directly controlled by the player and can be ordered to repair buildings, collect enemy weapons, hunt game, build ships and war machines, and, if necessary, fight.
+Each worker must be recruited manually in the player's base building.
 Resources have to be transported by workers from their point of origin (such as a goldmine, forest, or farm) to either the base building or a specific storage building, but they do not have to be transported to building sites, to buildings where they are being used for research or manufacturing, or to buildings that are being upgraded.

 Each of the three races has its own unique buildings, heroes, soldiers, support troops, special abilities, and war machines.
 For example, the Egyptian headquarters is the Pharaoh House, the Persian is the Tachara, and the Spartan is the Acropolis.
 Each of their economic models is also slightly different.
-For example, the Spartans require specific storage for all three resources, whereas the Egyptians and the Persians require storage for only food and wood; the Egyptians can deploy a larger variety of support troop than the Spartans and the Persians; the Persians can breed several types of animal unavailable to the Spartans and the Egyptians; the Spartans can build war machines unavailable to the Egyptians and the Persians.
+For example, the Spartans require specific storage for all three resources, whereas the Egyptians and the Persians require storage for only food and wood; the Egyptians can deploy a larger variety of support troops than the Spartans and the Persians; the Persians can breed several types of animal unavailable to the Spartans and the Egyptians; the Spartans can build war machines unavailable to the Egyptians and the Persians.
 In this way, the strengths and weaknesses of one race are designed to balance the strengths and weaknesses of the others.